Quadrics in arithmetic statistics: Proof of Theorem for .

 Write $n_{(u_1, u_2)} := (n_{u_1}, n_{u_2})$, and similarly $a_{(t_1, t_2)} := (a_{t_1}, a_{t_2})$.

 Let, for $S\subseteq V(\Z)$,

 We again see that it suffices to prove the following two lemmas.
-The proof that these lemmas suffice, including reducing the evaluation of the resulting product of local densities by using the same trick to reduce to the same evaluation done (for the larger family $F_1(3)$) in the proof of part (f) of Theorem $1.1$ of Bhargava-Ho's \cite{chapterthree-bhargava-ho-website}, is entirely the same as in the previous section, so we omit it.
+Save for an easy (since one saves a nonzero constant probability at each prime) use of the Selberg upper bound sieve to control $\#_{\phi,\mu}|B(\vec{u}, \vec{t}, \lambda, X) - V(\Z)^\nontriv|$, the proof that these lemmas suffice, including reducing the evaluation of the resulting product of local densities by using the same trick to reduce to the same evaluation done (for the larger family $F_1(3)$) in the proof of part (f) of Theorem $1.1$ of Bhargava-Ho's \cite{chapterthree-bhargava-ho-website}, tracks that of the previous section, so we omit it --- though note that full details appear in \cite{sum-of-two-cubes-paper-with-ari-and-manjul}.

 \begin{lem} Let $\lambda\in \R^+, u_i\in \left[-\frac{1}{2}, \frac{1}{2}\right], \sqrt{\frac{\sqrt{3}}{2}}\leq t_i\ll \lambda$.
 Then: \end{lem}